Sleeping in the Courtyard

 Recognizing the complex web of physical and lingual displacement of the Kurdish people and celebrating the diverse tapestry of their stories, this collection presents work originally written in English and work translated from Kurdish dialects as well as from Arabic, Turkish, Persian, and Swedish.
 A few works in Kurdish dialects appear alongside their translations, both in recognition of the experience of linguicide and to push against oppressive attempts to strip away Kurdish language.

 Several works here explore the impact of the countless forms of militarized displacement, cultural destruction, and mass genocide that Kurds have endured.
-Other pieces illuminate Kurdish experience of desire, friendship, empowerment, familial intricacies, and other topics spanning across universal human conditions.
+Other pieces illuminate Kurdish experiences of desire, friendship, empowerment, familial intricacies, and other topics spanning across universal human conditions.
 The writers in these pages take risks both in craft and content—and in some cases, just by daring to write and publish.
 What emerges in Sleeping in the Courtyard is the antithesis of erasure.

 Holly Mason Badra is a Kurdish-American writer.
 Her poetry, essays, reviews, and interviews appear in Meridian, The Arkansas International, The Rumpus, CALYX, Circumference, Asymptote, and elsewhere.
 She is currently the associate director of Women and Gender Studies at George Mason University.
 She reads for Poetry Daily.